idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 ### Why do people think Igor is a good coach?

-Someone once asked my why I'm a good coach, took me a while, here's what I came up with.
+Someone once asked me why I'm a good coach, took me a while, here's what I came up with.

 - I believe you can't be efficient with people, you can only be effective.
 And it always pays off.
 - People are not 'resources', they are 3 dimensional humans, with [lives outside work](https://bit.ly/igor-wlb-manifesto), emotions(like [pride](/pride)), and [mind monsters](/mind-monsters).